Learn About Smalltalk: Implementations and Tutorials

 Seaside is one of the primary reasons why Smalltalk is enjoying a modern resurgence.
 Seaside makes it much easier to use Smalltalk to build web applications.
 This free and open-source web application development framework can be used to develop web applications by integrating with any one of the following Smalltalk platforms: Pharo, ObjectSource, VisualWorks, Dolphin, Gemstone, GNU Smalltalk, Squeak, or VA Smalltalk.

-There are two excellent free ebooks to walk you through the entire web development process with Seaside and Smalltalk:
+There is an excellent free ebook to walk you through the entire web development process with Seaside and Smalltalk:

 - Dynamic Web Development with Seaside by Ducasse, et al.